playbenny/benny_manual/docs/blockipedia.md

 - takes a mono input, lets you adjust pan. has audio-rate control input.

 ### utility.record.endpoint.stereo
-- DOES NOTHING. but is a convenient way to record a stereo wav - just route whatever into it and arm it to record. useful for recording multiple blocks, or for recording hardware (which currently can't be recorded directly). passes through unaltered audio.
+- DOES NOTHING. but is a convenient way to record a stereo wav - just route whatever into it and arm it to record. useful for recording multiple blocks. passes through unaltered audio.

 ### utility.self.tuner
 - self-tuning midi to cv converter.